 in Avila Beach and Avila Valley

 Are you jonesing for an easy trail that leads to a beach town brimming with oceanfront fun?
 Take a relaxing trip down Bob Jones Bike Trail to Avila Beach, a small bayside hamlet that can bustle with beachgoers on weekends.
 The level 5-mile round trip trail is suitable for hikers, joggers, walkers, and bikers.
 You will enjoy refreshing shade from oaks as you follow San Luis Obispo Creek down Avila Valley to its pacifying ending in Avila Beach.

-The family-friendly excursion down Bob Jones Bike Trail departs from a park and ride lot on Ontario Road near the 101 Freeway.
+The family-friendly excursion down Bob Jones Bike Trail departs from a park and ride lot on Ontario Road near Highway 101.
 The Bob Jones City to the Sea Bike Trail begins across the road from the large lot (next to the driveway for the Buddhist temple).
 Start down the paved path, which has two lanes for bikes bordered by dirt strips that are more comfortable for hikers.
 As Bob Jones Trail plots a cozy course beneath grand oaks, sneak a peak to the left for between-the-trees views of Ontario Hill.
 To the right, you will coast past apple orchards at the bottom of Sea Canyon.
 There are numerous benches along the way for those who would like to linger in this natural setting.

 Bob Jones Trail is named after a local environmental activist, as a sign at the start of the trail explains: